Ranitidine (By mouth)

 - The effervescent tablet should not be chewed, swallowed whole, or dissolved on the tongue.
-The Zantac 25 EFFERdose Tablet should be mixed in 1 teaspoonful (or more) of water.
-The Zantac 150 EFFERdose Tablet should be mixed in 6 to 8 ounces (about 1 cup) of water.
+The Zantac 25 EFFERdose Tablet should be mixed in 1 teaspoon (or more) of water.
 Do not drink the liquid until the tablet is completely dissolved.

-- If you are using this medicine to prevent heartburn, take it 30 to 60 minutes before eating or drinking anything that causes you to have heartburn.
+- If you are using this medicine to prevent heartburn, take it 30 to 60 minutes before you eat or drink anything that causes you to have heartburn.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 You may store the oral liquid in the refrigerator.